RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

       There is predecode logic prior to the instruction cache which generates predecode bits.

     2) Determining the Branch Outcome
       Conditional branch can be predicted using one of several types of branch prediction methods.

+      1 - predictors using static information
+        i.e. certain opcode types might more often result in taken branches than others

+      2 - predictors using dynamic information ( information that becomes available as the program executes)
+        It use information regarding the past history of branch outcomes.
+        branch history is saved in a *branch history table* or *branch prediction table*.
+        i.e. If Branch is taken increase counter, else decrease counter.
+Seeing the counter value, predict the Branch outcomes.

     3) Computing Branch Targets

     4) Transferring Control